>

 Panorama

 If Panorama is used to centrally manage policies, the access rules and object groups can be retrieved from these devices in XML format (we do not support the import of unstructured text files).
-If using the Panorama connector, the required files will automatically be downloaded:
+If using the Panorama connector, the required files will automatically be downloaded:through 6.2 ended September 2023.
+Please note that no upgrades to these parsers will be made.

 The Panorama file will only contain centrally managed access rules and object groups.